spider-spg/Legal-Doc-Analyser-Prototype-/README.md

 Accept PDFs, Word docs, etc.

 Future Plans :

-1.Risk Scoring : will provide risk score out ot 100 points. ..For eg: document is highly risked if its has 1) vague deadline, 2) No info about penalty for delayed payment , 3) missing dispute resolution etc.
+1.Risk Scoring : will provide risk score out ot 100 points. ..For eg: document is highly risked if it has 1) vague deadline, 2) No info about penalty for delayed payment , 3) missing dispute resolution etc.

 2. Using AI to provide recommendations to suggest actionable advice for reducing risk.
 Eg : add clear deadlines for payment.